iifl-logo

 • Stakeholders Relationship Committee

-• Corporate Social Responsibility and Sustainability Committee
+• Corporate Social Responsibility Committee

-15. Companys Policy on Directors appointment and remuneration
+17. Companys Policy on Directorsappointment and remuneration

-16. Familiarization Program
+18. Familiarization Program

-17. Board Evaluation
+19. Board Evaluation

-Pursuant to the provisions of the Companies Act, 2013 and SEBI (Listing obligations and Disclosure Requirements) Regulations, 2015, the Boards performance and performance of the non-independent Director were considered/evaluated by the independent directors at their meeting without the participation of the non-independent director and key managerial personnel.
+Pursuant to the provisions of the Companies Act, 2013 and SEBI (Listing obligations and Disclosure Requirements) Regulations, 2015, the Boards performance and performance of the non-independent Directors were considered/evaluated by the independent directors at their meeting without the participation of the non-independent director and key managerial personnel.

 These Meetings are conducted to assess the quality, quantity and timeliness of flow of information between the Companys Management and the Board that are necessary for the Board to effectively and reasonably perform its duties.